smshihab/smshihab.github.io/_pages/research.md

 ### “The Inter-relationship between Fertility and Female Labor Force Transitions”

 **Abstract:** Limited data suggests that in the case of Bangladesh, reductions in fertility were followed, with some lag, by an increase in FLFP, especially in the non-farm sector.
 The objective of this paper is to first systematically verify that there are lags between the onset of fertility transitions and FLFP transitions using Bangladeshi data.
-If  are lags, this paper will attempt to identify the key characteristics of economic development that can explain the lag in FLFP transition following a fertility transition.
+If there are lags, this paper will attempt to identify the key characteristics of economic development that can explain the lag in FLFP transition following a fertility transition.